 However, that state investment will barely make a dent in the facility infrastructure needs in Santa Clara County.
 There is an opportunity now to strengthen and expand partnerships and develop projects for early learning facilities across the county.

 The shortage of quality early learning environments affects the workforce and is part of the affordability crisis in our county.
 Every major city in our county has an unmet need for infant and toddler care.

 A Brookings Institution report noted that fewer than half of low-income children are kindergarten-ready and many never receive consistent services and supports to reach the achievement levels of their peers.
 A quarter of middle- and upper-class children are not kindergarten-ready.

 Readiness for kindergarten is important for every family.

 The “Steps to Success” campaign seeks to increase enrollment, promote regular attendance in early learning programs and engage children and their families in safe, equitable, inclusive high-quality early childhood experiences.
 Families can find information about available childcare, preschool, transitional kindergarten and kindergarten at www.enrollsantaclara.org.

 Children who turn five between Sept.
 2, 2021 and Dec.
 2, 2021 can enroll in transitional kindergarten.
 Children who turn five between Dec.
 3, 2020 and Sept.
 1, 2021 should enroll in kindergarten.
 The new school year is fast approaching.
 Enrolling our children is an important step to take now and is key to our recovery.

-Mary Ann Dewan is the superintendent of schools for Santa Clara County.
-She has over 33 years of experience in the field of education.
+San José Spotlight columnist Mary Ann Dewan is the superintendent of schools for Santa Clara County.
+She has more than 33 years of experience in the field of education.
 Her columns appear every third Monday of the month.